 Naphthalene Occupational Exposures

-The largest industrial groups exposed are in alumina/aluminum production and processing, petroleum and coal products manufacturing, and wood preservation.
+The largest industrial groups exposed are petroleum and coal products manufacturing, alumina and aluminum production and processing, and sawmills and wood preservation, foundries, and basic chemical manufacturing.
 Other industries that may be exposed to naphthalene include coal tar and coke industries, as well as construction industries (paving and roofing).

-The largest occupational groups exposed to naphthalene are petroleum gas and chemical process operators, followed by machine operators in mineral and metal processing, and labourers in mineral and metal processing.
-Other workers may be exposed while producing mothballs, grinding wheels, and working with petroleum products, especially jet fuels.[3,4]
+The largest occupational groups exposed to naphthalene are machine operators in mineral and metal processing, central control and process operators in petroleum, gas and chemical processing, material handlers, and labourers in mineral and metal processing.
+Other workers may be exposed while producing mothballs, grinding wheels, and working with petroleum products, especially jet fuels.[2,3]

-Results show that approximately 8,500 Canadians are exposed to naphthalene at work; 90% of these workers are male.
-Industries with the highest number of exposed workers are alumina/aluminum production and processing (naphthalene emission from graphite electrodes), petroleum and coal products manufacturing (where pure naphthalene and coke are manufactured), and wood preservation (where naphthalene is vapourized from creosote).
+Results show that approximately 6,700 Canadians are exposed to naphthalene at work; 92% of these workers are male.
+Industries with the highest number of exposed workers are petroleum and coal products manufacturing (where pure naphthalene and coke are manufactured), alumina and aluminum production and processing (naphthalene emissions from graphite electrodes), and sawmills and wood preservation (where naphthalene is vapourized from creosote).

-When exposure is examined by occupation, important occupational groups exposed include petroleum, gas and chemical process operators (1,400 exposed), machine operators in mineral and metal processing (1,300 exposed), and labourers in mineral and metal processing (1,100 exposed).
+When exposure is examined by occupation, important occupational groups exposed machine operators in mineral and metal processing (1,400 workers exposed), central control and process operators in petroleum, gas and chemical processing (1,400 workers exposed), material handlers (640 workers exposed), and labourers in mineral and metal processing (480 workers exposed).